10up/headstartwp/site/documentation/02 - Data Fetching/usePost.md

 #### Post path matching

 :::caution
-The behavior described here was implemented in version **0.5.x** of the framework.
+The behavior described here was implemented in version **0.5.x** of the framework and can be disabled by passing `matchCurrentPath: false` to `usePost` (and `fetchHookData` for server-side data fetching).
 :::caution

 The `usePost` hook will by default match the current path captured by `[...path].js` with the post's link property.
-This ensures the right post is loaded and that 404 are issued to unsuported permalinks.
+This ensures the right post is loaded and that 404 are issued to unsupported permalinks.

 :::caution
 The framework requires that the permalink structure set on the backend matches the URL structure being used on the front-end.